ccp84/dinogames_api/README.md

 ### Custom User Model

+The django documentation on customising the base user model is available [here](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#substituting-a-custom-user-model) as well as a full guide from [Very Academy](https://www.youtube.com/watch?v=Ae7nc1EGv-A)

+This custom user model negates the need for a separate Profile model and means one less linkage between models to account for.

 ## Credits

 -   I Followed the DRF documentation [here](https://www.django-rest-framework.org/tutorial/quickstart/#project-setup) as a reminder of the steps needed to start the project.